markjprice/markjprice/FAQs.md

 - [C# 12 and .NET 8 – Modern Cross-Platform Development Fundamentals](https://www.packtpub.com/en-us/product/c-12-and-net-8-modern-cross-platform-development-fundamentals-9781837635870)
 - [Apps and Services with .NET 8](https://www.packtpub.com/en-us/product/apps-and-services-with-net-8-9781837637133)
 - [Tools and Skills for .NET 8](https://www.packtpub.com/en-us/product/tools-and-skills-for-net-8-9781837635207)

+## Will I be able to download a newer copy or will I have to pay anything for the newer edition?

+Readers must pay for individual new editions.
+Some publishers offer subscription services to get access to new editions.
+For example, Packt Subscription: https://www.packtpub.com/subscribe

 ## Where can I buy your books in my country?
 When will a book be published in my country?